CyberFlameGO/svnpython/Doc/library/functions.rst

    the number of parent directories to search relative to the directory of the module calling :func:`__import__`.

-   .. versionchanged:: 2.5
-      The level parameter was added.

-   .. versionchanged:: 2.5
-      Keyword support for parameters was added.

 .. function:: abs(x)

    Return the absolute value of a number.
-The argument may be a plain or long integer or a floating point number.
+The argument may be an integer or a floating point number.
 If the argument is a complex number, its magnitude is returned.